Skip to main content

 The biostatistics program has a rich history of innovation in addressing the greatest challenges in public health, biomedical research, computational biology, and now health data science.

-Unlike other programs which are tied to statistics, Harvard’s biostatistics program is specifically related to public health.
+Unlike other programs that are tied to statistics, Harvard’s biostatistics program is specifically related to public health.
 The program has a rich history of innovation in addressing the greatest challenges in public health, biomedical research, computational biology, and now health data science.
 You will be joining a community of leading scientists and educators from around the world with easy access to Boston- and Cambridge-area hospitals such as Harvard Medical School, Dana-Farber Cancer Institute, Massachusetts General Hospital, and other world-class hospitals.

 Current and former students are exploring important issues such as how biostatisticians play a critical role in discovering and developing medicine, using statistical methods in relation to electronic health records research, researching emotional and behavioral issues among youth born to women living with HIV, and working to understand the causes of long-term COVID.